 Required components relevant to group manipulation and group commands are listed as follows:

-A signing key (of type SIGING_KEY as defined in Table F.25).
-The key is for creation of a signature the Command center.
+A signing key (of type SIGNING_KEY as defined in Table F.25).
+The key is for creation of a signature at the Command center.

 A Recipient Information Base (of type RECIPIENT_MIHF_BASE as defined in Table F.25) containing the set of device keys to retrieve a group key from a GKB which is received from the local MIH User.
 The certificate used to verify digital signatures, and the information required to send commands to the group, i.e., the MIHF Group ID, the transport address used, the MGK, the sequence number and the SAID associated to the group.

 It is assumed that the MIHF is able to obtain in some way a multicast address associated with a Group MIHF ID.
 The multicast address may be contained in the MIH_Net_Group_Manipulate.request received from the MIH User.
-In this case, if the TargetGroupIdentifier in the received request is not registered in the Information Base, obtain the multicast address associated with the TargetGroupIdentifier and update the with the DestinationIdentifier and the associated multicast address.
+In this case, if the TargetGroupIdentifier in the received request is not registered in the Recipient Information Base, obtain the multicast address associated with the TargetGroupIdentifier and update the Recipient Information Base with the DestinationIdentifier and the associated multicast address.
 The MIHF of the Command center receives an MIH_Net_Group_Manipulate.request, which is generated by the MIH User, the MIHF generates and sends an MIH_Net_Group_Manipulate indication message to a multicast group.
 Note that this behavior depends on the ResponseFlag parameter.
 When “ResponseFlag=1”, the MIHF will generate MIH_Net_Group_Manipulate request message.
 When “ResponseFlag=0”, the MIHF will generate MIH_Net_Group_Manipulate indication message.

 In the following we detail the steps performed to generate the message: